shahab-sarmashghi/Skmer/README.md

 In our case input_data_file contains reformatted distance matrix and output_tree_file contains computed backbone tree.

 ### 4. Concatenation of trees
-To concatenate output phylogenies for subreplicates the user can run somehting like below:
+To concatenate output phylogenies for subreplicates the user can run the following commands:

 **For main correction**
 ```